lucastimho/the-daily-mile/README.md

 ---

-Created by Lucas Ho.
+Created by Lucas Ho, Linh Ngo.
 Feel free to contribute by submitting issues or pull requests!